 To overcome this issue, the mHealth solution providers must thoroughly examine the IT infrastructure in the implementation environment.
 The solution providers should aim to develop healthcare mobile applications that can be easily deployed to the existing IT environment.

 Many healthcare organizations haven’t adopted mobile technology due to the lack of interoperability between existing healthcare systems and proposed mobile solutions.
 The term interoperability in Healthcare Mobile App Development refers to the ability of healthcare systems to communicate with each other and share medical data seamlessly in a secure environment.

 Interoperability ensures the instant availability of electronic health record data that helps doctors, hospitals, and patients to make the right health decisions.
-The Healthcare Mobile App Development who are leveraging interoperability, found greater operational efficiencies and success in remote monitoring.
+The Healthcare Mobile App Development who are leveraging interoperability found greater operational efficiencies and success in remote monitoring.

 Data Security Risk

 Mobile healthcare solutions are more prone to data theft as they exchange data over wireless networks.
-Just for an example, when doctors use their personal mobile device to share sensitive patient health data, it might leak in the absence of proper security measures.
+Just for example, when doctors use their personal mobile devices to share sensitive patient health data, it might leak in the absence of proper security measures.
 To eliminate the risk of data breaches, healthcare providers would need a fully interoperable healthcare ecosystem.
 To start with the enhanced security, the health-tech developers should:

 - Set up firewalls and enable data encryption

 - Formulate a robust BYOD (Bring Your Own Device) framework

 - Ensure that mHealth and EHR systems are compliant to HIPAA and GDPR guidelines